lunacookies/blog/content/methods.md

 On the other hand, I entirely sympathize with wanting to remove unnecessary language complexity and abstractions.
-It is arguable whether the (minimal) savings in typing methods cause outweigh the (minimal) complexity they add.
+It is debatable whether the (minimal) savings in typing methods cause outweigh the (minimal) complexity they add.

 In my opinion, methods aren’t _evil;_